apnegrao/RBNowPlaying/README.md

 ##Description

 Winamp style "Now Playing" sidebar: a sidebar placed on the right sidepane of Rhythmbox that contains a list with the currently playing song selection.
-Items are added to the sidebar automatically when the user starts playback by clicking on a source (the Library, PlayQueue or any playlist).
-Items are not removed after playing.

-When the songs are selected from the Library, the Now Playing sidebar memorizes the original selection.
-If the user later makes a new search in the Library (which would make Rhythmbox start playing a different selection), the original selection continues to play.
+Items are added to the Now Playing sidebar automatically when the user starts playback.
+Whenever playback starts, Now Playing memorizes the song selection and plays it until playback stops or the user chooses another song selection to play.
+This allows the user to explore the music library without Rhythmbox automatically changing the playing song selection (something I always found really annoying).